atmajs/Atma.Toolkit/README.md

     //? defaults: ['groupName']
 }

-/* normally, if you run "ijs config.js" then all grouped actions will be started, but if 'defaults' property is used, then only that groups will be activated.
+/* normally, if you run "atma config.js" then all grouped actions will be started, but if 'defaults' property is used, then only that groups will be activated.
-   Also you can run any group with: 'ijs config.js groupName' */
+   Also you can run any group with: 'atma config.js groupName' */

 ```